Aidenwebb/aidenwebb.github.io/blog/content/posts/2022-07-30-camping-packlist/index.md

 ## Introduction

 I'm off to [Me'ra Luna](https://meraluna.de/en/) in a few days!
 This is my first time camping since the Covid pandemic and thankfully I uncovered a previous camping packing list.
-I figure I may aswell share it here for easy finding in future and so others may find it useful.
+I figure I may as well share it here for easy finding in future and so others may find it useful.
 Bring on the festival!

 ## A place to rest